 What Profit Targets Work Best for Trendline Trades?

-First targets are usually prior swing highs/lows or the next supply/demand zone.
+First targets: prior swing highs/lows or the next supply/demand zone.

-If the trend keeps paying, trail behind structure (higher lows / lower highs) or trail the trendline to give the runner room.
+For runners: trail behind structure (higher lows / lower highs) or trail the trendline to give the move room.

 How to Confirm Trendlines With Technical Analysis